Manage Vault access with Kubernetes service accounts

 Background and best practices

 However, for applications to use Vault, they need an initial set of credentials, a challenge often referred to as "secret zero" or "secure introduction."
-This issue can be addressed by using a trusted identity provider.
-Public cloud platforms, and common container orchestration systems, typically provide identity services for the workloads they host (e.g. AWS IAM roles and Kubernetes service accounts).
+You can address this issue by using a trusted identity provider.
+Public cloud platforms, and common container orchestration systems, typically provide identity services for the workloads they host (for example, AWS IAM roles and Kubernetes service accounts).
 We recommend leveraging these trusted identity systems so that the applications running in these environments do not require initial credentials, effectively eliminating the "secret zero" problem.

-This guide explains a Vault namespace and mount path design that uses Kubernetes service accounts as an identity mechanism for applications to securely access Vault-stored secrets.
-Additionally, it provides an example of how Kubernetes service account metadata can be used to grant access to specific Vault secrets, and how these secrets can be made available to applications as native Kubernetes secrets using the Vault Secrets Operator.
+This guide explains a Vault namespace and mount path design that uses Kubernetes service accounts to authenticate applications.
+It demonstrates how to use service account metadata to authorize access to specific Vault secrets.
+The guide also shows how the Vault Secrets Operator allows applications to consume these secrets as native Kubernetes secrets or mounted CSI volumes.

 Design overview

-- Policy management: ACL policy path templating is used to simplify policy management, allowing applications to access K/V secrets within their business segment (e.g., team-a) and application-specific paths (e.g., my-app).
+- Policy management: ACL policy path templating simplifies policy management, allowing applications to access K/V secrets within their business segment (for example, team-a) and application-specific paths (for example, app-name).

 Configure Vault namespace